iniw/prim_wrapper/README.md

  1. `a` gets constructed with 15
  2. `b` gets constructed via an implicit cast where 15 is promoted to a 64bit integer
  3. `a` gets promoted to a 64bit integer and `a + b` is evaluated as a 64 bit integer
- 4. the expression is implicitly casted down to a 32bit unsigned and stored in c
+ 4. the expression is implicitly casted to a 32bit unsigned and stored in c

  now take the following code:
 ```